ifarankhan/TDD-wordpress/readme.md

 Development
 -----------

-To contribute to the development of the PrimaryCategory plugin, follow these steps:
+To contribute to the development of the TDD plugin, follow these steps:

-1. Clone the repository: `git clone https://github.com/your/repository.git`
+1. Clone the repository: `git clone https://github.com/ifarankhan/TDD-wordpress.git`
 2. Install the project dependencies: `composer install`
 3. Make your changes and test them locally.
 4. Submit a pull request describing your changes.